 I will also use the old toothbrush to remove anything that may be caught in the tread on the bottom of the boot, but don’t spend too much time trying to make the sole of your shoe look pretty… as long as it’s clean, that’s all you should be worried about.
 (Splashing in a few puddles could rinse the sole off too! 😂 )

-Once your boot is cleaned and rinsed (remember, cold water!), dry the boot with a soft cloth — never store your boots wet or folded!
+Once your boot is cleaned and rinsed (remember, cold water!), wipe the boot down with a dry soft cloth — never store your boots wet or folded!

 Occasionally, you may notice a white, powdery “bloom” on your boots — this occurs because Hunter makes their boots with natural rubber and in certain conditions some particles that are a naturally occurring part of the rubber might rise to the surface of the boot.
 It’s totally normal to see this.
 If you’re like me and you’d like to remove the powdery look, Hunter sells a special buffer solution that is safe to use on your boots and remove the “bloom” so that they look as good as new! (and at $14, it’s definitely worth the purchase to keep your wellies in tip-top shape).
 Hunter also sells a $7 boot shine solution for those of you that own a pair with a glossy finish.